waltergerych/waltergerych.github.io/_pages/research.md

 author_profile: true
 ---

-**I am currently on the academic job market for faculty positions in the 2024-2025 cycle!**

 I research machine learning and AI Trusworthiness, with a focus on  methods that are non-destructive and minimally invasive.
 This way we can do things like remove spurious correlations or add robust uncertainty estimates without compromising downstream model performance.